This simple strategy may eliminate most, if not all, of your meetings

 How many of us have had the fortune of a “no-meeting” day designation company-wide only to find yourself using that day as the time to meet because well, it’s the one day of the week that there are no other meetings.

-There is a way leaders effectively influence and bring people together around an idea, or encourage collaboration across functions and departments, and get consensus and buy-in without requiring yet another meeting.
+There is a way leaders can effectively influence and bring people together around an idea, or encourage collaboration across functions and departments, and get consensus and buy-in without requiring yet another meeting.

 Short-form video is the answer.